 - 2013: The Linn-Mar Aquatic Center completed.

-- 2016: High School renovation project completed.
+- 2017: High School and Westfield renovation projects completed.